diadomraz/IITC-Ingress-potential-L8/README.md

 - brown - L7 portal with 7 level 8 resonators
 - white - L7 portal that needs more than one upgrade to become L8

+After finding any matching portals the list can be exported to CSV using the "Download L7" link in the toolbar.

 Loosely based on the "Hide portals that aren't fully deployed." plugin by Perringaiden